davidandw190/p3-bytelib/README.md

     - Explore detailed information about the books and scientific items catalogues.

 - **Manage Item Inventory:**
-    - Librarians can seamlessly add new books or scientific items to the library and remove existing items.
+    - Add new books or scientific items to the library and remove existing items.

 - **View and Manage Borrow Requests and Keep Track of Borrowed Items:**
     - Monitor and manage borrow requests, keeping track of the requests made, the users that make the requests, books and their status, request date, and borrower information.